server-123/Robot_Arm/README.md

 It divides images into several grids with only one forward pass and predicts bounding boxes and class probabilities for objects in each grid.
 It is effectively used for real-time object detection.

-Real-time processing: It can perform object detection with only one forward pass, so it can be executed in real time.
+**Real-time processing**: It can perform object detection with only one forward pass, so it can be executed in real time.
-Grid Systems: It divides images into grids and predict which objects each grid cell belongs to.
+**Grid Systems**: It divides images into grids and predict which objects each grid cell belongs to.
-Various Object Detection: You can detect bounding boxes and classes for multiple objects in one image.
+**Various Object Detection**: You can detect bounding boxes and classes for multiple objects in one image.
-Minimize duplicate detection of objects: When an object spans multiple grid cells, It creates only one bounding box to minimize duplicate detection.
+**Minimize duplicate detection of objects**: When an object spans multiple grid cells, It creates only one bounding box to minimize duplicate detection.
 ## Darknet_ros
 Darknet_ros is a ROS package for integrating the Darknet framework with the ROS.
 This package uses Darknet to perform real-time object detection, publishing the results as ROS messages, and communicating with other ROS nodes.